A Stress-Free Guide to Preparing For a New Baby

 You could have a ‘new baby clothing’ list, a ‘toiletries’ list, a ‘meals and kitchenware’ list, and a ‘baby outings’ list too.
 Making these smaller lists will also provide you and your support system with a greater sense of overall direction, as well as further simplifying the process rather than if you were to have an extensive, all-encompassing list that may feel impossible to finish.
-If you feel at a loss as to what you should be including on your baby checklist, there are a plethora of template lists available online.
+Many template lists are available online if you feel at a loss as to what you should include on your baby checklist.

 3. Storage and organisation

-Over the course of your pregnancy, you’ll find that you’ll be sourcing more items than you can manage, and it may be tricky keeping track of what you have and what you don’t.
+Over the course of your pregnancy, you’ll find that you’ll be sourcing more items than you can manage, and it may be tricky to keep track of what you have and what you don’t.
 This can easily be combated by storing everything in your nursery as you build it up.
-If you organise your home with the future in mind, it’ll be a lot easier for you and your support system to navigate the maze of supplies that has a real power to invade your home if you allow it to.
-Practising mindful organisation will help you simultaneously prepare both yourself as well as your home for the arrival of your new baby.
+If you organise your home with the future in mind, it’ll be a lot easier for you and your support system to navigate the maze of supplies that has the real power to invade your home if you allow it to.
+Practising mindful organisation will help you simultaneously prepare both yourself and your home for the arrival of your new baby.

 Finally, it’s also always recommended that you maintain communication between you, your partner, and your close friends and family members, especially when it comes to the final few months of new baby prep.
 If you’re getting help with sourcing supplies, you’ll want to make sure that everyone has copies of your lists so you don’t end up with far more than you may need.
 Communicating with your friends and family will also provide you with all the support you’ll need in your final few months of baby prep, and believe me when I say that having the support of these people can make a world of difference.